 You can change your username in your settings under the “username” section on Twitch by completing the following steps:

 Visit the Twitch website, then click your avatar on the upper right-hand side of your screen.

 Select the “settings” section on the drop-down menu.

 In the profile settings section, you’ll see a space for your username.
 The edit button (pencil icon) is located to the right of it.
-Click the button.
+Click the edit icon.

-You may be redirected to insert your password and add verification through a token code sent to your phone.
+You may be redirected to insert your password and add verification through a token code sent to your mobile device.
 After you’ve inserted the required security measurements, you will be redirected to a page where you can enter your new username.

-If the username is available, a green checkmark will appear.
-Double-check your name to make sure you typed it correctly, then press update.
+If the new username is available, a green checkmark will appear.
+Double-check your display name to make sure you typed it correctly, then press update.
 You may need to type in your password again.